markusmoosbrugger/EE-Observer/README.md

 # EE-DB-Writer

-Repository which writes simple log entries to a database using the logback DB appender.
+Project implementing a naive logger which stores log entries in a database using the logback DB appender.